JJWJ/react-Colors_App/README.md

 # Color Palette Creator

 Color Palette Creator is a convenient tool for design.
 It can be used to put together a quick custom color palette to use directly in a project or for inspiration.
-It allows for quickly adjusting the colors saturation and copying it to the clipboard.
-It uses local storage to persist the palettes.
+The main usage case is for quickly copying a color to the clipboard.
+Local storage is used to persist the palettes.

 ---